The maximum group size for a proper conversation is four, or five at a push.

 Type 2 co-creation meetings

-If the session is interactive — by which I mean it’s not a presentation followed by Q&A — and it has more than four participants, then I recommend that you follow this format.
-An 11:40 to 12:40 timeslot is used as an example.
+If the session is a group discussion or a presentation followed by Q&A and it has more than four participants, then I suggest you follow this format.
+A 12:00 to 13:00 timeslot is used as an example.

-12:00 People form groups of 4 (If not 4 then 3, or 5 at a push) and discuss the question.
+12:20 People form groups of four and discuss the question.

-If deemed necessary by the Type 2 meeting design team, any significant insights can be captured for later sharing, either during or after the co-creation meeting.
+If deemed necessary by the meeting design team, any significant insights can be captured for later sharing, either during or after the co-creation meeting.

 Type 3 co-creation meetings